-As for 2018, this year has seen an increase in traditional and indie bookstore sales.
+Recent years have seen an increase in traditional and indie bookstore sales.
 Audiobooks have also become the fastest growth area in self-publishing.
 Lastly, most authors are opting to become hybrid authors — meaning they make their books available in both traditional and electronic formats.
 How do they do this?
 Keep reading to find out.

 So, we’ve referenced traditional and self-publishing (or indie publishing) multiple times so far.
 What do these processes mean?
 How are they similar and different?

 Traditional publishing refers to the process of working with an agent and/or publishing house to edit, release, and market a book.
 Despite the lack of creative control given to authors in the traditional publishing process, once a publisher purchases a manuscript, they assume all financial risk with selling your book.
 New authors with little to no audience or follower base might choose to publish traditionally.